Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

 Eqs.~(\ref{eq:PLPHG_rmrb}),(\ref{eq:freezeout_2}), (\ref{eq:den1_4})-(\ref{eq:S=0_4}) form a system of five equations which allows us to determine the set of variables ($T,\mu_s, v_{er}; r_m, r_b$), for a given value of $\mu_B$.
 The situation is simplified since eqs.~(\ref{eq:freezeout_2}), (\ref{eq:den1_4}) allow us to solve for $T$ and $v_{er}$ directly.
 So, eqs.(\ref{eq:PLPHG_rmrb}),(\ref{eq:den3_4}) and (\ref{eq:S=0_4}) form a subset of three equations (one of which is a differential equation, though), which allows to evaluate $r_m$, $r_b$ and $\mu_s$.
 The chiral masses for all families except the pion ($i=1$) and the nucleon family ($i=3$) are calculated by eq.~(\ref{eq:HGchnBF}) with $V_{HG}=v_{er} \tilde{V}$.

-In Fig.~\ref{fig:Tc=160.8} we depict all the calculations (as a function of $\mu_B$) for a specific value of $T_c\simeq$160.8 MeV which, also, fulfils the criterion described in the next section.
+In Fig.~\ref{fig:Tc=159.2} we depict all the calculations (as a function of $\mu_B$) for a specific value of $T_c\simeq$159.2 MeV which, also, fulfils the criterion described in section \ref{sec:crit}, for the (vh) set.
 In (i) we plot the ratios $R_i$, where the simultaneous intersections of the volume correction factors for the pion and the nucleon family with the corresponding ratios $R_i$ determine the position of the critical point.
-In (ii) we plot

-the chiral masses of the hadronic families, where, at the first order transition line, the chiral masses of the pion and the nucleon families remain constant, retaining their maximum allowed values.
+In (ii) we plot the chiral masses of the hadronic families, where, at the first order transition line, the chiral masses of the pion and the nucleon families remain constant, retaining their maximum allowed values.
 In (iii) we display the densities of the families, with suitable normalisation, at the hadronic and chiral phases.

-In Fig.~\ref{fig:rm,rb,drbdmB} we present for the volume model of this section (model (c)) the solutions for the meson and baryon radii for $T_c\simeq$160.8 MeV, as well as, the derivative of $r_b$ with respect to the baryon chemical potential.
-We include in the same graph the solution of the hadronic radius of the volume model of subsection \ref{subsec:v.m.b} (model (b)) for $T_c\simeq$161.2 MeV and the volume model of subsection \ref{subsec:v.m.a} (model (a)) for $T_c\simeq$160.9 MeV.
+We observe that in the 1st order transition curve, where the baryon volume depends on $\mu_B$, the densities of the baryon families exhibit different behaviour than the corresponding antibaryon families due to the different sign that enters eq.~(\ref{eq:n_bar-abar2}).